-Exchange-Traded Funds Risk: (Tactical All Asset Only) ETFs are subject to investment advisory fees and other expenses, which will be indirectly paid by the Fund.
+Exchange-Traded Funds Risk: (All Funds) ETFs are subject to investment advisory fees and other expenses, which will be indirectly paid by the Fund.
 As a result, your cost of investing in the Fund will be higher than the cost of investing directly in ETFs and may be higher than other mutual funds that invest directly in stocks and bonds.
+To the extent that the Fund invests a significant amount of its assets in a small number of Underlying Funds or just a single Underlying Fund, its performance will be materially affected by the performance of those Underlying Funds or Fund.
 ETFs are listed on national stock exchanges and are traded like stocks listed on an exchange.
 ETF shares may trade at a discount to or a premium above net asset value if there is a limited market in such shares.
 ETFs are also subject to brokerage and other trading costs, which could result in greater expenses to the Fund.
 Because the value of ETF shares depends on the demand in the market, the adviser may not be able to liquidate the Fund's holdings at the most optimal time, adversely affecting performance.
 Certain restrictions of the Investment Company Act of 1940 may limit the Fund's assets that can be invested in any one ETF.
 This limit may prevent the Fund from allocating its investments in the manner the adviser considers optimal, or cause the adviser to select an investment other than that which the adviser considers optimal.
 Additional risks of investing in ETFs are described below:

--) ETF Strategy Risk: Each ETF is subject to specific risks, depending on the nature of the ETF.
+- ETF Strategy Risk: Each ETF is subject to specific risks, depending on the nature of the ETF.
 These risks could include liquidity risk, sector risk, foreign and emerging market risk, as well as risks associated with real estate investments and commodities. - Net Asset Value and Market Price Risk: The market value of ETF shares may differ from their net asset value.
 This difference in price may be due to the fact that the supply and demand in the market for ETF shares at any point in time is not always identical to the supply and demand in the market for the underlying basket of securities.
-Accordingly, there may be times when an ETF share trades at a premium or discount to its net asset value. -) Tracking Risk: ETFs in which the Fund invests will not be able to replicate exactly the performance of the indices they track because the total return generated by the securities will be reduced by transaction costs incurred in adjusting the actual balance of the securities.
+Accordingly, there may be times when an ETF share trades at a premium or discount to its net asset value. - Tracking Risk: ETFs in which the Fund invests will not be able to replicate exactly the performance of the indices they track because the total return generated by the securities will be reduced by transaction costs incurred in adjusting the actual balance of the securities.
 In addition, the ETFs in which the Fund invests will incur expenses not incurred by their applicable indices.
 Certain securities comprising the indices tracked by the ETFs may, from time to time, temporarily be unavailable, which may further impede the ETFs' ability to track their applicable indices.